tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/1 Chronic Lung Diseases/Chronic Lung Diseases.md

 [WRONG] Emphysema
 [WRONG] Chronic bronchitis

+# Emphysema

-# Emphysema -  Pathological Diagnosis
+## Pathological Diagnosis

-An abnormal distention of airspaces beyond the terminal bronchioles and destruction of the walls of the alveoli
+* An abnormal distention of airspaces beyond the terminal bronchioles and destruction of the walls of the alveoli.
 * Patients with Emphysema, often referred to as "Pink Puffers," tend to be thin, cachetic persons with marked shortness of breath.
 Decreased lung compliance leads to increased work of breathing and dyspnea.

 ### Pathology